Changes to tenancy laws

 The majority of residential tenancy disputes are considered non-urgent within the meaning of the legislation, and include but are not limited to:

-• minimum housing standards (commenced 1 September 2023 for new tenancies)
+- minimum housing standards (commenced 1 September 2024 for all tenancies)

 Tenants or residents who wish to keep pets at a rental property should ask their landlord or provider for permission to keep the pets before coming to QCAT with a dispute.